Learnware-LAMDA/Learnware/README.md

 ## Learnware Package Workflow

-Users can start a `Learnware` workflow according to the following steps:
+Users can start a `learnware` workflow according to the following steps:

 ### Initialize a Learnware Market